Go to My Ireland

 Six Nations Rugby

 If you can't get tickets, don't worry.
-There are loads of great pubs near the stadium where you can watch the match and cheer on with the locals.
+There are loads of great pubs near the stadium where you can watch the matches and cheer on with the locals.
 Try Searsons on Baggot Street, a favoured haunt of legendary Irish writers Patrick Kavanagh and Brendan Behan.
 Or visit The Bridge 1859, an award-winning gastropub that's owned by retired Irish rugby players Jamie Heaslip and Sean O'Brien.

 Finn Lough, County Fermanagh